TrySpace/reactfire-plus/README.md

 ### bindOnAdded(firebaseRef, bindVar, asArray)

-Creates a 'child_added' binding between Firebase and the inputted bind variable as an Object if `isArray` not specified, as an Array if `isArray` is `true`.
+Creates a 'child_added' binding between Firebase and the inputted bind variable as an Object if `asArray` not specified, as an Array if `asArray` is `true`.
 ```javascript
 this.bindOnAdded( new Firebase('https://<FB_PATH>/'), 'items'); // bind as Object
 this.bindOnAdded( new Firebase('https://<FB_PATH>/'), 'items', true); // bind as Array